Consultant Cover Letter Examples for Consulting Applications in 2026

 Consulting Internship Cover Letter Sample (Master’s Business School)

-Built for MBA/Master’s internship applications, this letter highlights technical consulting habits (MECE, sensitivity checks, traceable data) without sounding rehearsed
+Built for MBA/Master’s internship applications, this letter highlights technical consulting habits (MECE, sensitivity checks, traceable data) without sounding rehearsed.

 Dear [Hiring Manager Name],